 The title, incidentally, springs from Lemmon's 'acting out' all his Brash Brannigan adventures / fantasies while his knowing butler taking photos from which to draw for the strip.
 But Lisi reads the latest edition wherein Brash plots to murder his wife, and she thinks he wants to get rid of her, so she vanishes.
 Lemmon winds up on trial for murder thanks to the strip's murder plot, and from there it gets really misogynous, as in his closing statement:

 "Gentlemen, I address you not as judge and jury, but as a fellow American male.
 The crime that you have just seen Harold Lampson commit in his imagination I have been accused of committing in reality.
 Too long has the American man allowed himself to be bullied, coddled, and mothered, and tyrannized, and in general meant to feel like a feeble-minded idiot by the female of the species.
 Do you realize the power that you have in your hand here today?
 If one man - just one man - can stick his wife in the goop from the gloppitta-gloppitta machine, and get away with it!
 Whoa-ho-ho, boy, we've got it made.
 We have got it made.
 All of us."The trick of course through which to avoid murder trials like this is to not let women get the upper hand in any movie scripted by George Axelrod in the first place, and that requires a certain danger and unpredictability in your actions.
 Girls love a mysterious bad boy, and if you're mysterious enough you don't have to be bad, just seem bad.
 For example, if she wants you to cut the grass, go out drinking.
 If she wants you to go out drinking, cut the grass.
 If she wants to know where you are at all times, then leave telltale signs your having an affair in such a way as to make her crazier and crazier so she bursts in on you doing something innocent, in front of witnesses.
-Collect matchboxes from strange clubs and leave them in your coat pocket for her to find; keep a locked drawer in your desk and when she pries it open there's a single envelope, and in it is a single note that read "Dear (Wife's name) you should be ashamed of yourself."
-Then hide a single woman's earring under the bed in a slipper, or a splash of perfume on a crushed Kleenex in the bathroom trash can.
+Collect matchboxes from strange clubs and leave them in your coat pocket for her to find; keep a locked drawer in your desk and when she pries it open there's a single envelope, and in it is a single note that reads "you should be ashamed of yourself."
+Hide a single woman's earring under the bed in a slipper, a splash of perfume on a crushed Kleenex in the bathroom trash can.
 Write down the things you left lying around in a hidden notebook you can pull out when she confronts you, to prove you were setting her up.
 Sound devious?
 It works, though, and will steer her into a career in criminology!

 Believe me, you're doing her a favor.
 If she's paranoid and you don't supply her with clues and evidence trails to occupy her time you're not doing her any favors.
 Believe me, I know....